ReVISION: Re-assessing St. Birgitta and her Revelations in Medieval England: Circulation and Influence, 1380-1530

 A Carthusian monk's neglected, idiosyncratic mystical treatises

 Richard Methley was a monk of the contemplative Carthusian Order, at the charterhouse of Mount Grace, in the decades just before the Dissolution.
 He wrote down many of his mystical and visionary experiences in Latin treatises that have previously been very hard to access.
 Now Barbara Newman has translated them for the first time, and I have written a 15,000 word “Introduction” to the translation volume, coming out with Cistercian Publications (Liturgical Press) in January 2021.
 I also supply the translation of his Middle English work "To Hugh Hermit: An Epistle on Solitary Life Nowadays."
-In addition, I am working on an article certain aspects of his works.

 The Works of Richard Methley, trans.
 Barbara Newman,